The-Shivam-garg/BigB-E-learn-Websit-e/readme.md

 ## OPEN TO ALL CONTRIBUTORS AROUND THE GLOBE TO CONTRIBUTE IN THIS PROJECT

-### This project wad part of the [GirlScript Summer of Code 2022](https://gssoc.girlscript.tech/) Open Source Program
+### This project was part of the [GirlScript Summer of Code 2022](https://gssoc.girlscript.tech/) Open Source Program
 <br/>

 <a href="https://gssoc.girlscript.tech/">